ChadiEch/anas-frontend/RAILWAY_FIX_SUMMARY.md

 Make sure your backend is properly deployed and accessible:
 1. Your backend should be deployed as a separate service on Railway
-2. The backend service should be accessible at `https://anas-backend.railway.internal`
+2. The backend service should be accessible at `https://anas-backend-production.up.railway.app`
 3. The backend should be configured to accept requests from your frontend domain

 ## Testing the Fix

 To verify that the fix works:
-1. Check the browser console for API request URLs (they should point to `https://anas-backend.railway.internal/api/auth/login`)
+1. Check the browser console for API request URLs (they should point to `https://anas-backend-production.up.railway.app/api/auth/login`)
 2. Try logging in to the admin dashboard
 3. Verify that all API calls are successful

 ## Additional Notes

-- The fix ensures that API calls are made to the correct Railway internal URL: `https://anas-backend.railway.internal/api`
+- The fix ensures that API calls are made to the correct Railway production URL: `https://anas-backend-production.up.railway.app/api`
 - Make sure your backend is configured to handle CORS properly for requests from your frontend
 - If you continue to experience issues, check the Railway logs for more detailed error information